metapsy-project/metapsyDocs/content/rob/_index.en.md

 The tool can be applied in two ways: using (1) an **online RoB assistant**, or (2) **Excel** version of the tool.

-{{< notice info >}}
-The Metapsy RoB guidance and 24-item operationalization **do not modify or replace** Cochrane’s official RoB 2 tool.
-They serve as independent, supplementary operationalization support for randomized trials involving psychological treatments.
-They must always be used and cited alongside the official Cochrane documentation.
-{{</notice>}}

 <br>

 ##### 🤖 Online RoB Tool